apollographql/rover/docs/source/supergraphs.md

 ---
-title: 'Rover supergraph commands'
+title: Rover supergraph commands
-sidebar_title: 'supergraph'
-description: 'For use in a federated architecture'
+description: For use in a federated architecture
 ---

 A **supergraph** (also called a federated graph) is a graph composed of multiple **subgraphs**: